 - Unique or trendy decor can do well on Facebook Marketplace or OfferUp

-- If it’s been sitting unsold for a week or two?
-Might be time to donate
+- If it’s been sitting unsold for a week or two, donate it

 Usefulness to Others